ivanovjaroslaw/web-editor/ISSUES.md

 - should we use explicit `lint` task along with `eslint-loader` pre-loader?
 - `devServer.contentBase` looks incorrectly
 - about production with vue - https://vue-loader-v14.vuejs.org/ru/workflow/production.html
+- CopyWebpackPlugin: used context to avoid error of non-existing dir

 ## Other
 - eslint and WS config should be synchronized